renecartaya/Design-of-Experiments-basic-tools-set/Theory/Report.md

 ## Report Template

+Experimental design based repors should meet a set of steps to optimize the efectivity of the method.

 1) Define the problem statement and the objectives of the experiment.
 2) Identify your response variables
 3) How will this be measured?